Stanley4633/BLANK/README.md

 # BLANK
-A Website That Sells Plain Clothes In Different Sizes And Colors Hope You Enjoy Your Shopping Experience In The World Of Plain Fashion
+A Website That Sells Plain Clothes In Different Sizes And Colors We That Hope You Enjoy Your Shopping Experience In The World Of Plain Fashion